slint-ui/slint/docs/langref.md

 // ...
 ```

-Alternatively, you can also specify a new name under which it will be visible from the
-programming language side:
+It's also possible to export globals from other files:

 ```60,ignore
+import { Logic as MathLogic } from "math.60";
-export { Logic as GlobalLogic } // Access from Rust/C++/etc. as "GlobalLogic"
+export { MathLogic } // known as "MathLogic" when using native APIs to access globals
 ```

 ## Modules